Victoria-Pinzhen-Liao/parallel-programming-in-scala/README.md

 ### Deadlock  Code Example

-The amount of money of a bank account is locked (synchronized) when transferring money to make sure that number is correct.
-If we have 2 accounts , and both trying to send money to each other, then both accounts are locked.
+The amount of money in a bank account is locked (synchronized) when transferring money to ensure that the number is correct.
+If we have two accounts, and both are trying to send money to each other, then both accounts are locked.

 Here, the two transfer threads compete for resources (`amount` in the `Account`), and wait for each to finish without releasing